 - How Are Pins Distributed?The Appreciation Pin, Honor Pin, Thanks Badge and Thanks Badge II will be acknowledged at the River Valleys’ annual meeting.
 The nominator and/or recipients may choose to have the awards presented at a local event.
 All other awards will be forwarded to the nominator for presentations locally.
 Volunteers eligible to receive Membership numerals for 25+ years and Years of Service pins for 20+ years may choose to receive the pins at a local event or via mail.

 - When Are Nominations Due?River Valleys accepts nominations for GSUSA awards (Appreciation Pin, Honor Pin, Thanks Badge and Thanks Badge II) year round.
-River Valleys’ awards review committee will review submissions twice per year.
-Nominations for exemplary work completed between October 1, 2013 and September 30, 2014 should be submitted by January 31, 2015.
-Nominations for exemplary work performed during October 1, 2014 and September 30, 2015 can be submitted by June 31, 2015 for mid-year review or by January 31, 2016.
+River Valleys’ Adult Awards Review Committee will review submissions twice per year.
+Deadlines for submission are:

-Nominations for Volunteer of Excellence and all other River Valleys’ awards are dependent on the date of the local recognition event.
-The April event’s due date is March 15; for May events the due date is April 15, and for June events the due date is May 15.
+Nominations deadlines for Volunteer of Excellence and all other River Valleys’ awards are dependent on the date of the local recognition event.
+Please send in these nominations by the 15th day, a month prior to the event.
+Example: The deadline is March 15 for an April event.

 - Can Adult Volunteer Awards Only Be Earned Once During Someone's Girl Scout Volunteer Career?No. One shift GSUSA is trying to make in the area of recognition is that volunteers receive these specific high awards for the contribution that they did (exemplary service) and not as a way to recognize the longevity of their service.
 As a movement, we have a large number of volunteers who continue to contribute for decades which can lead to many outstanding contributions.
 In GSUSA’s revised adult awards program, there is nothing stating that a volunteer cannot receive the same high award more than once; however, the adult awards and recognition committee will review each nomination very carefully to ensure that it effectively demonstrates that the applicant met the award criteria specific to the nomination.
 If you are not sure whether a formal award is appropriate ask yourself if you want to acknowledge the individual because they work hard, have a great attitude and/or have been volunteering a long time or if you want to recognize specific contributions the individual made that resulted in measurable impact.
 If you answered that you want to acknowledge hard work, then an informal recognition is appropriate.
 If you answered that you want to acknowledge specific measurable contributions, then a formal award nomination would be appropriate.

 - In the Past I Sent in a Nomination, But Was Told the Individual Didn't Qualify Because the Service Was in the Current Membership Year.
 Are There Any Awards That Can Be Used to Honor Service in the Current Membership Year?Nominations are now reviewed twice per year so nominations submitted for June 31 mid-year review can be for work in the current year.
-Nominations for exemplary work completed between October 1, 2013 and September 30, 2014 should be submitted by January 31, 2015.
-Nominations for exemplary work performed during October 1, 2014 and September 30, 2015 can be submitted by June 31, 2015 for mid year review or by January 31, 2016.
+Nominations for exemplary work performed during October 1, 2015 and September 30, 2016 can be submitted by June 31, 2016 for mid year review or by January 31, 2017.

 - I Should Be Receiving a Years of Service Pin or Membership Numeral This Year.
 Do I Need to do Anything?Our data is dependent on the number of girls and adult years a member puts on their annual registration form or annual lifetime member update.
 Annually, River Valleys will run a report from our database and all registered volunteers qualifying for 20+ years of service pins (in five-year intervals) and/or 25+ year membership numerals (in five-year intervals) will receive a letter with instructions on how to request their pin.
 You may choose to receive this pin locally or via mail.